AndrewSain/HLS_Wrapper/README.md

 in the `src` forlder.

 ## Usage
 The program is currenly built to run from the `src` folder.
 It will load the contents of `inputs/parser1.out`, process them, and output the results to `outputs/proto_wrapper_new.sv`.
-Two example inputs and outputs are given.
+An example input and output is given.
 If the input file is correctly placed, simply run:
 ```
 ./hls_wrapper
 ```